Why DISC Profile Doesn't Work For Employee Screening

 First of all, the DISC profile has been around a long, long time.
 While the acronym DISC was adopted sometime in the mid-twentieth century, the four-style behavioral model was first described by Hippocrates somewhere around 400 B.C.
-If longevity has anything to do with credibility, the DISC assessment certainly has time on its side and centuries of endorsement.
+If longevity has anything to do with credibility, the DISC assessment test certainly has time on its side and centuries of endorsement.

 There are many reasons.
 Let me start with three.

-- Validation.
 This reason is a big one- one that concerns HR and employment law attorneys.
-While the DISC assessment itself is valid (it accurately measures what it says it measures), DISC profile is not a valid tool for job success.
+While the DISC assessment test itself is valid (it accurately measures what it says it measures), DISC profile is not a valid tool for job success.
 If that was the case, every assertive, outgoing individual would be a successful salesperson and every steady, compliant person would turn out to be a very successful accountant.
 But we know for sure that’s not the case.
 DISC merely assesses HOW energetically an individual will respond toward problems, people, pace, and procedures.
-It was not constructed to predict howproficient that same person might be at solving problems, interacting with people, working at a fast pace, or complying with rules and procedures.
+It was not constructed to predict how proficient that same person might be at solving problems, interacting with people, working at a fast pace, or complying with rules and procedures.

-- Norming.
 DISC assessments are considered ipsative tests.
-The preferred type of test for hiring is a normed test.
+The preferred type of test for the employee screening process is a normed test.
 Like hundreds of other assessments based on the four style behavioral model, DISC reports the relative strengths of the person being tested.
-If a DISC assessment reports the individual is 75% “high D”, this merely means this individual is energized by asserting him/herself in dealing with problems.
+If a DISC assessment test reports the individual is 75% “high D”, this merely means this individual is energized by asserting him/herself in dealing with problems.
 What it does not predict is how two people with similar DISC patterns will perform a job or interact with others.
 In plain English, two people who both “score” 70% in the D Style might appear to approach the same problem in a similar way but get two entirely different outcomes.
 Using normative tests, an individual’s “score” measures a specific characteristic against confirmed patterns of normality, usually represented as a bell curve.
 In business, normative testing allows individuals to be compared to other employees who have met with success or failure in a job.

 Note: I do recommend on occasion using DISC profile for employee screening and selection.
-While I mentioned DISC is not a good predictor job skills, it is a powerful assessment for predicting HOW a candidate will interact with other people and approach a project.
-By using DISC in conjunction wth five factor personality tests, managers can predict both job fit and team (people) fit with accuracy.
+While I mentioned DISC is not a good predictor of job skills, it is a powerful assessment for predicting HOW a candidate will interact with other people and approach a project.
+By using DISC in conjunction with five-factor personality tests, managers can predict both job fit and team (people) fit with accuracy.
 When selecting the right pre-employment test for your organization, the best choice is not a case of either-or.
 If DISC is used for hiring employees, use it in conjunction with other hiring tools…or not at all.

 Click here for more information about ipsative and normative tests.